Gunaikurnai people: Neighbouring nations

 The Kurnai nation was bordered to the west of the Brataualung and Braiakalung by the lands of the Kulin nation centred on present day Melbourne, specifically the Wurundjeri and Boonwurrung clans.
 To the east, bordering the Krauatungalung from around Cann River and out to Mallacoota, were the Bidawal people.
 To the north, in the Australian Alps and around the upper Murray River, were a number of clans, including the Jaitmathang whose lands bordered the Brabawooloong south of Omeo.

-According to European accounts, the Gunaikurnai nation were actively fighting with the Boonwurrung at the time of European invasion.
-There are records of a "Warrowen massacre" in present-day Brighton which saw invading Gunaikurnai warriors of the Borro Borro willun clan wipe out around 60 Boonwurrung Yowenjerre clan members, effectively eliminating the clan and allowing the Gunaikurnai to occupy Boonwurrung lands near Wilsons Promontory.
+According to European accounts, the Kurnai nation were actively fighting with the Boonwurrung at the time of European invasion.
+There are records of a "Warrowen massacre" in present-day Brighton which saw invading Kurnai warriors of the Borro Borro willun clan wipe out around 60 Boonwurrung Yowenjerre clan members, effectively eliminating the clan and allowing the Kurnai to occupy Boonwurrung lands near Wilsons Promontory.
 However, there is little record of the Borro Borro willun clan outside of this incident.

+The Kurnai (and the Ngarigo of modern New South Wales) were reported to eat their enemies.